FUB-Planetary-Geodynamics/PyCCon/README.md

-# PyCCon
+# PyCCon - Python Code for Convection

-Python Code for Convection
+A documentation and tutorial will soon be uploaded.